 – a residential course on Copyright Law, taught by Prof. William Fisher to approximately 100 Harvard Law School students;

-– an online course including 525 participants, divided into 21 “sections,” each taught by a Harvard Teaching Fellow;
+– an online course divided into sections of 25 students, each section taught by a Harvard Teaching Fellow;

-- ten affiliated courses based in countries other than the United States, each taught by an expert in copyright law.
+– a set of affiliated courses based in countries other than the United States, each taught by an expert in copyright law.

 Admission to the online sections is free and is open to anyone at least 13 years of age, but enrollment is limited.
 For details concerning the application and admission processes for the 2015 online sections, see CopyrightX:Sections.
 The criteria for admission to each of the affiliated courses are set by the course’s instructor.

 The lectures, reading materials, maps, and recordings that have been developed for CopyrightX are also available for use by teachers and students in other settings.
 All of these materials are licensed under a Creative Commons License, the terms of which are available on the Permission page.